Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

-# Point-to-Point Reliable Delivery
+# Reliable Delivery

-> Confirmed, ordered, flow-controlled message transfer between one producer actor and one consumer actor, layered above GoAkt's at-most-once transport.
+> Confirmed, flow-controlled message transfer layered above GoAkt's at-most-once transport, in two modes: point-to-point (one producer, one consumer, ordered) and work-pulling (one producer, a dynamic set of uniform workers, unordered across workers).

 ---